avalonv/reCBZ/README.md

 ## Note about WebP

-Generally speaking, the WebP format tends to compress images more efficiently than both JPEG and PNG, allowing both lossy and lossless methods.
-This leads to a few noticeable quirks when converting from lossy to lossless and vice versa, which are covered [here](https://developers.google.com/speed/webp/faq#can_a_webp_image_grow_larger_than_its_source_image), but overall, if you're confident your reading software supports it, this is probably the best option for saving disk space.
+Generally speaking, the WebP format tends to compress images much more efficiently than both JPEG and PNG, allowing both lossy and lossless methods.
+This leads to a few noticeable quirks when converting from lossy to lossless and vice versa, which are covered [here](https://developers.google.com/speed/webp/faq#can_a_webp_image_grow_larger_than_its_source_image), but overall, if you're confident your reading software supports it, this almost always translates into less disk usage.
+Higher compression ratios also tend to affect image quality much less than with JPEG, which makes it better at preserving fine detail in busy images.

-It isn't perfect however: WebP adoption outside of web browsers has been glacial, and it is not universally supported yet, meaning it might not open on older devices and most e-Readers (Kindle/Kobo) — although [Koreader](https://github.com/koreader/koreader/) allows you to get around this limitation.
+It isn't perfect however: WebP adoption outside of web browsers has been glacial, and it is not universally supported yet, meaning it might not open on older devices and some e-Readers (Kobo) — although [Koreader](https://github.com/koreader/koreader/) allows you to get around this limitation.

-**TL;DR** If you're repacking content for the purpose of sharing with others on the web, it is **strongly** advised to avoid this format, as many devices still aren't incapable of displaying them.
+**TL;DR** If you're repacking content for the purpose of sharing with others on the web, it is recommended to avoid this format, as many devices still aren't capable of displaying them.

 ## Why not support .cbr and .cb7 archives?